simeononsecurity/simeononsecurity.ch/content/articles/active-directory-module-powershell-installation-usage-guide/index.en.md

 ### Creating and Managing Active Directory Objects

 When working with Active Directory (AD), the Active Directory module in PowerShell offers powerful cmdlets for creating and managing AD objects.
-Let's explore some essential cmdlets for creating AD users, groups, and organizational units (OUs).
+Here's a look at some essential cmdlets for creating AD users, groups, and organizational units (OUs).

 - [**New-ADUser**](https://learn.microsoft.com/en-us/powershell/module/activedirectory/new-aduser?view=windowsserver2022-ps): This cmdlet allows you to create a new AD user.
 You can specify attributes such as username, password, email address, and more.
 For example, to create a new user with the username "john.doe" and the display name "John Doe," you can use the following command: